igor-diniz/Shooter-Game/docs/REPORT.md

 The use of the Factory Method Pattern in the current design allows the following benefits:

-- It's very easy to add new enemies to the game without having to make changes to the main code.
+- It's very easy to add new enemies and new weapons to the game without having to make changes to the main code.
 - Removes the need to recreate the same code every time a new enemy is created.